nextcloud/gallery/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/owncloud/gallery/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/owncloud/gallery/?branch=master)
 [![PHP 7 ready](http://php7ready.timesplinter.ch/owncloud/gallery/badge.svg)](https://travis-ci.org/owncloud/gallery)

-Media gallery for ownCloud and Nextcloud which includes previews for all media types supported by your installation.
+Media gallery for ownCloud which includes previews for all media types supported by your installation.

 Provides a dedicated view of all images in a grid, adds image viewing capabilities to the files app and adds a gallery view to public links.